 How to Understand Cancer Genes and Your Family Risk

 According to the National Cancer Institute, inherited mutations are thought to play a role in about 5 to 10 percent of all cancers.
 To be clear, all cancers are thought to stem from genetic mutations, which can develop throughout a person’s lifetime.
-However, these aren't changes that are inherited or passed down in the family.
-The genetic alterations that can be inherited are the ones that a person is born with, and they don’t change over a person’s lifetime.
+However, these aren't the same types of changes that are inherited or passed down in the family.
+The genetic alterations that can be passed down from parent to child are the ones that a person is born with and have for their lifetime.

 Some factors that may make you a good candidate for genetic counseling or testing are as follows: